-- Behaviors Patient registration forms are incomplete or contain mistakes The patient does not take medication as directed The patient does not follow through with lab tests, imaging tests, or referrals Responses to receiving written information: "If forgot my glasses.
-I'll read this when I get home."
-"I forgot my glasses.
-Can you read this to me?"
-"It me bring this home so I can discuss it with my children/spouse."
-Responses to questions about medication

-- Responses to questions about medication The patient is unable to name medications The patient is unable to explain a medication's purpose The patient is unable to explain the schedule/frequency for taking a medication
+- Behaviors - Patient registration forms are incomplete or contain mistakes - The patient does not take medication as directed - The patient does not follow through with lab tests, imaging tests, or referrals - Responses to receiving written information: - "I forgot my glasses.
+I'll read this when I get home." - "I forgot my glasses.
+Can you read this to me?" - "Let me bring this home so I can discuss it with my children/spouse." - Responses to questions about medication - The patient is unable to name medications - The patient is unable to explain a medication's purpose - The patient is unable to explain the schedule/frequency for taking a medication